Wheels Up Experience Inc (UP) vs. Its Peers: A Comparison - News Heater

 UP) stock’s latest price update

-The stock price of Wheels Up Experience Inc (NYSE: UP) has jumped by 17.11 compared to previous close of 1.87.
-Despite this, the company has seen a gain of 41.29% in its stock price over the last five trading days.
+Wheels Up Experience Inc (NYSE: UP) has experienced a rise in its stock price by 15.27 compared to its previous closing price of 2.75.
+However, the company has seen a gain of 80.11% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-09 that Wheels Up Experience Inc. (NYSE:UP ) Q3 2023 Earnings Conference Call November 9, 2023 10:00 AM ET Company Participants Keith Ferguson – Investor Relations George Mattson – Chief Executive Officer Todd Smith – Chief Financial Officer & Interim Chief Executive Officer Conference Call Participants Operator Welcome to Wheels Up Third Quarter 2023 Earnings Conference Webcast.
 It is my pleasure to introduce Keith Ferguson.

 UP’s Market Performance